 The following prices are for 1-3 bedroom properties.
-For each additional bedroom please add £50.
-For a full write-up of recommendations for remedial work please add £100.
-No VAT is chargeable.
+For each additional bedroom please add £100.
+For a full write-up of recommendations for remedial work please add £200.
+All prices include VAT.

 Other counties at our discretion.

-Please note that the thermal imaging survey can be incorporated into our Home Energy Survey for only £150 on top of the cost of the latter.
+Please note that thermal imaging is incorporated into our Home Energy Survey and in this case the images can be recorded and supplied for a small additional fee on top of the cost of the latter.

 We are also happy to negotiate discounts for multiple properties surveyed on the same day in the same locality, and for surveys that omit the written report for those happy to make their own notes.